 A doctor may request blood, urine, and stool samples from a person with suspected argyria.
 These will help them determine whether a person has come into contact with silver in the last week.

 To confirm a diagnosis of argyria, the doctor may also take a skin biopsy.
 This procedure involves the removal of a small piece of skin for analysis under the microscope.
-The appearance of brown-black granules within the sample indicates the presence of silver.
+The appearance of

 The doctor will also need to rule out other conditions that can cause blue-gray skin discoloration.
 These include: